mitranim/imperouter/readme.md

   * works well with server-side rendering
   * plain regexps, not a custom string-based dialect

 Meant to be used with [`history`](https://github.com/ReactTraining/history) or an API-compatible alternative.
 Usable with any UI library.
-Comes with a Preact adapter that implements pushstate links.
+Comes with React and Preact adapters that implement pushstate links.

-Size: ≈3.6 KiB minified, including the `querystring` dependency and the optional Preact adapter.
+Size: ≈3.6 KiB minified, including the `querystring` dependency and one of the optional adapters.

 ## TOC